Equine coat color genetics

 Some of these patterns have complex interactions.
 For example, a single horse may carry both dilution and white patterning genes, or carry genes for more than one spotting pattern.
 Horses with a gray gene can be born any color and their hair coat will lighten and change with age.

 Most wild equids are dun, as were many horses and asses before domestication of the horse.
 Some were non-dun with primitive markings, and non-dun 1 is one of the oldest coat color mutations, and has been found in remains from 42,700 years ago, along with dun.
 Non-dun 2, the version of the dun gene that most domestic horses have, is thought to be much more recent, possibly from after domestication.
 Leopard complex patterns also predate domestication, having been found in horse remains from 20,000 years ago.
-The mutations that create black and bay color also predate domestication.
-The mutations causing chestnut, sabino 1, and tobiano pinto are all at least 5000 years old, occurring about the same time as horse domestication.
+The mutation responsible for black and grullo also predates domestication.
+The mutations causing chestnut, sabino 1, and tobiano appeared shortly after horse domestication, roughly 5000 years ago.
 Silver and cream dilutions appeared at least 2,600 years ago, and pearl appeared at least 1400 years ago.
 The gray mutation is also post-domestication but thought to be thousands of years old as well.